Lightning-Bounties/mit-2025-hackathon/readme.md

 _March 27, 2025_

-**⚠️ Tutorial currently under construction.
-Will be "official" on April 1, 2025**

 This will allow you to build Lightning Network Apps ("L-Apps") without putting real funds at risk.
 And then convert that app to real Bitcoin/Lightning.